videosdk-live/videosdk-docs/docs/tutorials/realtime-communication/js-sdk/quickstart-js.md

 - `allow_mod`: Allow participant to enable/disable other participant's mic/webcam.

 This generated token must be sent in the `Authorization` header for all API calls. <br/>
-And it should also be used with the `ZujoSDK.config(token)` method.
+And it should also be used with the `VideoSDK.config(token)` method.

 ## Step 1: Create or join meeting